SAVE THE PIKE NATIONAL FOREST!!!

 Help save the land adjacent to the Pike National Forest, at the base of the foothills in Monument, Colorado.
 A mass home development partnership, Classic Homes and N.E.S.
 Inc., Land Development / Architects, are pushing another high density housing development.
-They are ignorantly moving forward with this development, even violating the Tri Lakes Comprehensive Plan of 2000.
+They are ignorantly moving forward with this development, violating the Tri Lakes Comprehensive Plan of 2000 (lots were zoned RR3 and RR5).

 This property is a vast stretch of land that is home to Elk, the endangered Preble Jumping Mouse, Bear, Mountain Lion, Deer, Coyote, and Migrating Birds.
 If developed, the dramatic effects will be felt by all residents and visitors to the Pike National Forest.
-This type of development, only designed to maximize the all-mighty dollar, will alter the beauty and the reason that people choose to live/visit Colorado.
+This type of development will alter the beauty and the reason that people choose to live/visit Colorado.

 Equally as important as the wildlife are the water supply and eminent fire danger: